-- TCP port 80: required to allow the web browser operating on the remote computer to access the web server operating on the transmitter. - TCP port 843: used to perform a security check to allow the remote web browser to access AUI content from the transmitter's web server. - TCP port 3501: used for regular AUI-to-transmitter communication. - TCP port 7005: Used for RDS/RBDS communication. - TCP ports 161 and 162: Used for Agents and Traps SNMP, respectively. - UDP port 123: Used as the NTP port for time syncronization.
+- TCP port 80: required to allow the web browser operating on the remote computer to access the web server operating on the transmitter. - TCP port 3501: used for regular AUI-to-transmitter communication. - TCP port 7005: Used for RDS/RBDS communication. - TCP ports 161 and 162: Used for Agents and Traps SNMP, respectively. - UDP port 123: Used as the NTP port for time synchronization.